th7mo/notes/note-formatting.md

 ## File name

-Use the kebab-case naming convention for naming Markdown files:
+Use the kebab-case naming convention for naming Markdown files.
+Use the `.md` file extension for Markdown instead of `.markdown`:

 ```
 note-formatting.md